 STEVE AUSTIN: CHYNA’s Death, Memories, and Hall of Fame

 “Like someone hit me in the head with a baseball bat”

-Last month, the professional wrestling world was shaken after the death of Joanie Laurer, also known as former WWE superstar Chyna.
+On April 17, 2016, the professional wrestling world was shaken after the death of Joanie Laurer, also known as former WWE superstar Chyna.
 We were really touched by the kind words ‘Stone Cold’ Steve Austin shared on his podcast The Steve Austin Show about her after she passed away and we wanted to share his words here on our site.

 “When I learned when she had passed, the news just shocked me, just stunned me.
 Just couldn’t believe it.

 I miss a phone call and get a text message “Hey man, call me ASAP”, so I call this guy ASAP.
 And he proceeds to tell me that Chyna had indeed passed away and he had discovered her in her apartment in Redondo Beach.
 This was in the evening, but this was hours and hours before this broke on a nation-wide scene or worldwide scene and I was one of the first people to know.
 When that guy called me, this hit me so hard and I couldn’t believe it, I said to him three times “Dude, you’re shooting me!
 Chyna’s dead?!”
 And he said, “Steve, I’m shooting with you.”
 He speaks the language and I said “Dude, this is not a rib, right?” because you don’t, you don’t you just don’t rib like that, it would be a morbid rib.
 But I knew this guy, a very close acquaintance of Chyna’s, so I knew it was a shoot, but I could not believe it because…